Senior Finance October 18, 2025

 Why Life Settlements Are Often Overlooked

-That kind of money can fund years of care — and it comes from an asset many seniors were planning to give up anyway.
+That kind of money can fund years of care — and it’s coming from an asset that many seniors were planning to give up anyway.
+For a step-by-step walkthrough, see our guide on how to sell a life insurance policy for cash.
+If you’re over 70, your age actually works in your favor — older policyholders tend to receive higher settlement offers.

 Which Option Is Right for You?

-The more you know about your options before a care need arises, the more control you’ll have.
-If you own a life insurance policy that’s no longer serving its original purpose, it may be one of the most valuable tools in your plan.
+The more you know before a care need hits, the more control you have over how you handle it.
+And if there’s a life insurance policy sitting in a drawer that’s no longer serving its original purpose, it might be one of the most powerful tools in your plan — you just didn’t know it yet.

-If you or a loved one owns a life insurance policy that could help cover care costs, get a free estimate to see what it might be worth.
-Or call (321) 270-0279.
+If you or someone in your family owns a life insurance policy that could help pay for care, get a free estimate and find out what it’s worth.
+Or give us a call at (321) 270-0279.

 Long-Term CareSenior FinanceRetirement PlanningLife InsuranceMedicare